bob5ec/docker-infrastructure/README.md

 [![Build Status Master](https://travis-ci.org/bob5ec/docker-infrastructure.svg?branch=master)](https://travis-ci.org/bob5ec/docker-infrastructure)

-This project provides a default infrastructure to host a dev, qa, prod docker envirounment on bare mettale.
+This project provides an infrastructure to host three environments dev, qa, prod.
+Each is running three Core OS machines with etcd and docker swarm.
+All this is installed on bare metal using Debian preseed.

 ### Install
 The installation of the full stack on a hardware host is started in three steps: